 - Do allow your puppy free exercise in a secure area preferably on grass every day.
-Although giant breed puppies have fragile bones and joints they do require some exercise to build up muscle tone and stamina and so a run around on the lawn with their owner keeping an eye on them is important.
+Although giant breed puppies have fragile bones and joints, they do require some exercise to build up muscle tone and stamina and so a run around on the lawn with their owner keeping an eye on them is important.

-- Do provide a safe and secure place for puppy to rest, away from other dogs or children.
+- Do provide a safe and secure place for the puppy to rest, away from other dogs or children.

 - Don’t let your puppy walk on slippy surfaces such as tiles, laminate flooring, wood flooring or cushion flooring/lino.
-Slippy floors are responsible for a huge amount of injuries in both puppies and older dogs of all breeds, but giant breed puppies are particularly susceptible to mishaps.
+Slippy floors are responsible for an enormous amount of injuries in both puppies and older dogs of all breeds, but giant breed puppies are particularly susceptible to mishaps.
 They will slide on these slippy surfaces and hurt their legs and other parts of their body.
 Some of these injuries can have disastrous consequences.

-- Don’t let your puppy play with other dogs unsupervised, even if they are your dogs and they are playing at home.
-Generally it is recommended that a Wolfhound puppy does not play with older/larger dogs until it is at least a year old.
+- Don’t let your puppy play with other dogs (or children) unsupervised, even if they are your dogs and playing at home.
+Do not let aWolfhound puppy play with older/larger dogs until it is at least a year old.
 Again, letting your puppy run riot with other dogs is likely to end up with the puppy being hurt or injured.